Who would have thought it? My first time sleeping in a gypsy caravan was the best sleep I’d had so far on this adventure!

 It was so overgrown and not an obvious path.
 Was there anything in those trees and bushes?
 We didn’t walk further to investigate.

 The tide was low, so we knew we’d be okay getting around Bennan Head and passing the Black Cave.
 I was excited about seeing this cave.
-I’d seen a really cool photo of it in a magazine called The Scots Magazine.
+I saw a really cool photo of it in a magazine called The Scots Magazine.

 When you think about it, the countryside and remote wild places can really hurt you with harmful plants and insects if you’re not careful.